A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 Introduction

-Any person aggrieved by any breach by a Member or an Associate Member of the News Broadcasters & Digital Association ("NBDA") of the Code of Ethics & Broadcasting Standards ("Code") laid down by the NBDA in relation to any programme broadcast by such Member/Associate Member, has a right to file a complaint in that regard before the News Broadcasting & Digital Standards Authority ("Authority").
+Any person aggrieved by any breach by a Member or an Associate Member of the News Broadcasters & Digital Association ("NBDA") of the Code of Conduct ("Code") laid down in relation to any broadcast/publication, may file a complaint before the News Broadcasting & Digital Standards Authority ("Authority") in accordance with the procedure laid down under the News Broadcasting & Digital Standards Regulations (“Regulations”).

-Before a complaint is made to the Authority however, it is compulsory for the person aggrieved to first make a formal complaint to the concerned broadcaster; and if not satisfied with the broadcaster's response, a complaint may be made before the Authority.
+Before a complaint is made to the Authority, it is compulsory for the person aggrieved to first make a formal complaint to the concerned Member.

-This booklet explains how the disputes redressal procedure works and the role of the Authority in adjudicate upon such complaints.
+This booklet explains how the disputes redressal procedure works and the role of the Authority in adjudicating upon complaints at the second level of redressal i.e. the NBDSA (Authority).

 What is the News Broadcasting & Digital Standards Authority?

-The News Broadcasting & Digital Standards Authority is an independent body set up by the News Broadcasters & Digital Association.
-Its task is to consider and adjudicate upon complaints about broadcasts.
-The Authority comprises:
+The News Broadcasting & Digital Standards Authority is an independent self-regulatory body set up by the News Broadcasters & Digital Association.
+Its primary function is to consider and adjudicate upon complaints concerning violation of the Code of Conduct by the Members or Associate Members of NBDA at the second level of redressal i.e. the NBDSA (Authority).

-• Four eminent persons having special knowledge and/or practical experience in the field of law, education, medicine, science, literature, public administration, consumer affairs, environment, human psychology and/or culture ; and
+• Four Independent Members having special knowledge and/or practical experience in the field of law, media, broadcasting, child rights, human rights, education, medicine, science, literature, public administration, consumer affairs, environment, human psychology and/or culture; and

-• Four eminent editors employed with a broadcaster.
+• Four editors employed with Member/Associate Member of NBDA.

 • Ensure impartiality and objectivity in reporting